alexfernandez/alexfernandez.github.io/2016/stridercd.md

 every new project therefore needs to be setup from the command line, which can be cumbersome.

-I had a serious case of GUI envy.
-But the options were not attractive.
+I had a serious case of GUI envy, but the options were not all that attractive.
 Travis-CI for private companies is [expensive](https://travis-ci.com/plans), and installing a [Ruby](https://github.com/travis-ci/travis-ci) package locally was not in the plans.
-Plus, I am bothered beyond measure by terminology;
+Plus, I am bothered beyond measure by its name:
-Travis has "Continuous Integration" in the title, which is little more than
+Travis has "Continuous Integration" in the title (the "-CI" part), which is just
 [an intermediate step](http://alexfernandez.github.io/2012/continuous-deployment.html)
-on the way to CD.
+to get to CD.
+I wanted to go all the way!

 And now for the elephant in the room.
 I have long followed [Jenkins](https://jenkins-ci.org/)